Window of Tolerance

 Sympathetic Nervous System (SNS)

 The sympathetic nervous system uses chemicals like adrenaline to fuel the body and brain to take action.
-An event activates the sympathetic nervous system and the sympathetic nervous system releases chemicals though out the body, preparing organs and muscles to fight or flee (Van der Kolk, 2015).
+An event activates the sympathetic nervous system and the sympathetic nervous system releases chemicals throughout the body, preparing organs and muscles to fight or flee (van der Kolk, 2015).

 Parasympathetic Nervous System (SNS)

 The parasympathetic branch of the nervous system is compared to the brakes on our body’s arousal system.
-“The parasympathetic nervous system uses acetylcholine to help regulate basic body functions like digestion, wound healing, and sleep…(2015).
+“The parasympathetic nervous system uses acetylcholine to help regulate basic body functions like digestion, wound healing, and sleep (van der Kolk, 2015).

 The parasympathetic branch of the nervous system puts the brakes on arousal, slowing the heart down, relaxing muscles, and returning the organism to normal breathing.
 Key survival functions such as feeding, shelter, and mating depend on the calmer states of being.

-Balanced Interaction Between Sympathetic and Parasympathetic Branches of our Autonomic Nervous System
+Balanced Interaction Between Branches of the Autonomic Nervous System

 Integrating Experience

-Murphy wrote that “our conscious experience gives the illusion that our mind operates as an integrated whole.
+Murphy wrote that, “Our conscious experience gives the illusion that our mind operates as an integrated whole.
 All our synaptic networks appear to converge, giving a realistic view of experience.
 This image of existence is misleading.
-The trickery of consciousness disguises the various synaptic networks furiously processing the world as a unified machine, combining information into a neat and orderly package” (2018).
+The trickery of consciousness disguises the various synaptic networks furiously processing the world as a unified machine, combining information into a neat and orderly package” (Murphy, 2018).

 When our bodies are within a window of tolerance we can draw from the environment, learning from our interactions.
 We are more likely to create healthy narratives of the experience and store helpful memories.
 We integrate the experience into our developing self.